-Novocastrian musos are fine tuning their acts for an online song writing competition supported by Newcastle City Council's grants and sponsorship program as a new, $320,000 funding round opens.
+Novocastrian musos are fine tuning their acts for an online song writing competition supported by City Of Newcastle's grants and sponsorship program as a new, $320,000 funding round opens.

 The Tip Jar pilot project will see local musicians upload songs to earn online votes from fans in the inaugural competition before the plaudits become financial rewards or "tips" -- via electronic fund transfers -- in subsequent contests.

 EAO Entertainment's innovative approach to inspire hit songs has the backing of council's economic development sponsorship program, which is again offering a total of $100,000 for projects in 2017/18.

 "The Tip Jar Project is a fine example of our economic development sponsorships as we take strides toward becoming a smart city," Lord Mayor Nuatali Nelmes said.

 "It matches the city's fine musical heritage with Newcastle's re-invention as an innovation centre and shows how council rolls out support each year through economic development sponsorships.